kvnbanunu/1800_202330_BBY09/README.md

 ├── .gitignore               # Git ignore file
 ├── aboutus.html             # about us HTML file, includes background information of the app.
 ├── index.html               # landing HTML file, this is what users see when you come to url.
 ├── leaderboard.html         # leaderboard HTML file, you can see how you rank against other users.
+Developed by Kevin.
 ├── login.html               # login HTML file, login to an existing user account.
 ├── main.html                # main HTML file, with the function to earn points.
+Developed by Kevin.
 ├── profile.html             # profile HTML file, see and change user profile data.
 ├── README.md                #
 ├── signup.html              # signup HTML file, sign up for a user account.
 ├── team.html                # team HTML file, user selects which team to join.
+Developed by Kevin.
 └── template.html            # template HTML file to easily create new pages with the same skeleton

 It has the following subfolders and files: